discourse-lab/UMUC/README.md

 EDU-based Conflict annotations mapped to sentences.
 For overlapping labels, we simply used the first label for the sentence.

 ### UNSC-RST: Rhetorical Structures
-87 speeches given in the UNSC analyzed from the perspective of Rhetorical Structure Theory (RST) (Mann and Thompson, 1988) to study study rhetorical style in diplomatic speech.
+The corpus contains 87 speeches given in the UNSC analyzed from the perspective of Rhetorical Structure Theory (RST) (Mann and Thompson, 1988) to study rhetorical style in diplomatic speech.
 RST aims to capture the structure of a text by combining its elementary discourse units (EDUs) into one single, hierarchical tree structure.

 For more information on the annotation guidelines, see our